jaysaurus/Co.Koa/miniSite/documentation/Service.md

 ```
 {% endraw %}

 Choosing when to use services to manage business logic and when to use Model methods is at the client's discretion.
-One tactic is to think about what you real life problem you are trying to solve.
+One tactic is to think about what real life problem you are trying to solve.

-For example, consider a book distributor who has set up a `Publisher` model and a `/Publisher/NewBook` controller action intended to alert the system to a publisher publishing a new book.
-Perhaps distributer has a series of complex logic they perform in this situation that could be discretely stored in one call.
-Then the logic could be expressed by defining a model method like: `Publisher.publish()`.
+For example, consider a book distributor who has set up a `Publisher` model and a `/Publisher/NewBook` controller action.
+The action is used by publishers to alert the system to that they have published a new book.
+Perhaps the distributer has a series of complex logic it performs in this situation; and maybe that could be stored in one call.
+In this instance, the logic could be expressed by defining the model method: `Publisher.publish()`.

-However, maybe calling `Publisher.publish()` is only one of a number of tasks that need performing when the book distributor calls the request `/Publisher/NewBook`.
-Maybe a bunch of Book Stores need to be informed as well.
-It doesn't make sense to record the communications within Publisher.publish(); that's a separate concern!
-Sure, we could store the additional logic in a controller action, but in so doing we are adding business logic to system-logic.
-Remember, the actions within a controller route requests and send responses; it would be better to have a service method call `Publisher.publish()` and the Book Store logic: `PublisherService.handleNewBookRequest()`:
+That said, what if calling `Publisher.publish()` is only one of a number of tasks that need performing when `/Publisher/NewBook` is requested?
+Maybe a bunch of stakeholders need to be informed as well.
+It doesn't read well recording this behaviour in Publisher.publish(); it's a separate concern!
+Likewise, we don't want to store the extra logic in a controller action; in so doing we would be adding business logic to our system's logic.
+The actions within a controller should route requests and send responses.
+It would be better therefore to have a service method call `Publisher.publish()` and the Book Store logic: `PublisherService.handleNewBookRequest()`:

 ```javascript
 module.exports = function PublisherService ($) {